jcs224/hono_sessions/README.md

 - Session expiration after inactivity
 - Session key rotation*

-> *CookieStore is not able to rotate session keys by nature of how a pure cookie session works (no server-side state).
+> *It is not necessary to rotate CookieStore sessions because of how a pure cookie session works (no server-side state).
+Therefore, using session key rotation will have no effect while using CookieStore.

 ## Installation and Usage